 It’s no secret that I’m a big fan of using elderberries to keep my family healthy during the winter months.
 My kids love their elderberry gummies and elderberry syrup, but sometimes it’s nice to have something that’s extra soothing for sore throats.

-These elderberry popsicles not only boost immunity, but they soothe an achy throat, all while tasting amazing.
+These elderberry popsicles not only boost immunity, they also soothe an achy throat, all while tasting amazing.
 (And I now have a good way to use my stainless steel popsicle molds in the winter!)

 The Amazing Flu Fighting Benefits of Elderberry